 - The parish of St Ives was in the St Ives Union for Poor Law administration.

-- Births and Deaths registered in the St Ives Union Workhouse (1836 - 1913) (Fiche D-9) is available from the Huntingdonshire FHS
+- Births and Deaths registered in the St Ives Union Workhouse (1836 - 1913) (Fiche D-9) is available from the Cambridgeshire and Huntingdonshire FHS

 - The 1891 Census of the St Ives Union Workhouse is also available on Fiche C-12 (see "Census" above).